nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

   - Website: [http://sixpennygraphics.com/](http://sixpennygraphics.com/)
   - Phone: 866.421.8872 ext.
 101
   - Fax: 866.630.2919
   - Note: Designed my cover and also took care of interior design when I no longer had time to do it myself.
+It was a pleasure working with Deb.

 * Linh Thoi
   - Freelance eBook Designer
   - Website: [https://lttebooks.com/](https://lttebooks.com/)
   - Note: Did my e-book conversion for Kindle/Mobi and ePub.
+Linh is one of the most experienced e-book designers you are likely to find, and very reasonably priced.
+  - Note: The challenge isn't creating an e-book.
+The challenge is producing an e-book which works well on a large number of devices and avoids or at least minimizes the deficiencies of the various e-book readers.
+Unless you intend to make a large number of e-books, the learning curve isn't worth the effort.
+Just pay Linh and be done with it.

 * Susannah Noel
   - Freelance Editor